themejunkie/highstake-lite/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Level up your WordPress website with Highstake, a stunning WordPress theme for online writers and marketers.
-Highstake is fully responsive, has 1-click demo import, multiple featured content blocks, multiple blog layout templates, and lets you choose between full-width, boxed or framed containers.
+Level up your WordPress website with Highstake Lite, a stunning WordPress theme for online writers and marketers.
+Highstake Lite is fully responsive, has 1-click demo import, multiple featured content blocks, multiple blog layout templates, and lets you choose between full-width, boxed or framed containers.
 It also includes social and newsletter integrations, and much more!
 You can see a demo at http://demo.theme-junkie.com/highstake/

 * Responsive layout.
 * Multiple featured option